 A specific gift: such as property, jewellery, or any other items of worth.

 Giving a gift in your Will to NICHS could reduce your IHT liability if your estate is in excess of £350,000.
-Gifts to charity are 100% tax free and are taken out of your estate before IHT is calculated.
+In fact, gifts to charity are 100% tax free and are taken out of your estate before IHT is calculated.
 Currently, if you leave 10% of your net estate to charity it will reduce the tax you pay from 40% to 36%.
 Under current law, by leaving 10% of your net estate to charity will reduce the overall rate of Inheritance Tax you pay from 40% to 36%.

 If you would like to leave a gift to NICHS in your Will, we suggest the following wording that can be used or amended by your Will writer.